 How has the place where you grew up affected your work as a photographer?

 I was born and grew up in the Urals in Yekaterinburg (back in the USSR it was called Sverdlovsk).
 It is a harsh industrial region with difficult weather conditions.
 The greatest influence on my work is probably a mix of time and place: the 90s, when I was a child and teenager, was a very difficult period for the whole country.
 I feel I have a need to reflect on the past and find my place amidst this history.
 In one way or another I am searching for the traces of the past in my work, both in the physcial environment and its effect on people.

 Pick one photograph from Gagarin and tell us something we would have never known about it

 One of my favourite shots is the aquarium-like garage with Gagarin’s car in it.
 Something about this image makes it look like a place where time has stopped, so much so that even the air inside is from the 70s.
-This car was a gift to Gagarin from the government after his infamous space flight and he travelled in the car until his tragic death.
+This car was a gift to Gagarin from the government after his famous space flight and he travelled in the car until his tragic death.

 What was the last photo story/film/book that touched you?

 A body of work that last made an impression on me was The Last Road of the Immortal Woman, an installation by French photographer David Fathi.
 This incredibly powerful project on the legacy of Henrietta Lacks makes you think about life, death and immortality, about loaded, difficult and sometimes tragic human relationships and our desire as a species to survive at any cost.